jmuoghalu/EECS448_P2PCheckers/documentation/bugList.md

 - The game board sometimes will not be positioned symmetrically within the application window.

 - The "Exit" button only closes the JFrame, and is not ending the Checkers program correctly.

+- Closing the server connection causes the Checkers game to endlessly print errors to the terminal.